AxiomeVI/SpeebrunConsistencyTracker/README.md

 # SpeebrunConsistencyTracker

 A Celeste mod built for speedrunners to analyze consistency and pinpoint specific rooms or segments that require further practice.
-Track segment and room times with real-time statistics to emphasize repeatability over PBs
+Track segment and room times with real-time statistics to emphasize repeatability over PBs.

 ## High-level Features

-- HUD that shows real-time stats at the end of each completed attempts
+- HUD that shows real-time stats at the end of each completed attempt
-- Scatter Plots and Histograms: Visualize your times distribution for individual rooms and the whole segment
+- Multiple chart types to visualize time distributions, DNF patterns, inconsistency, time loss, and run trajectories
-- Generate data exports including metrics for segments, individual rooms, and practice session history (csv format)
+- Generate data exports including metrics for segments, individual rooms, and practice session history (CSV format)

 ## Usage